Call for Participants, Fall 2017

 [hosted at The New York Public Library, Stephen A. Schwarzman Building]

 How: To indicate your interest, please complete our brief Google Form.
 We request that you submit your form before 11:59pm on September 19th, 2017.
-We will be in touch no later than mid-September to confirm your participation.
-The form is also available at the following URL: https://goo.gl/forms/2fgafF9DVXziNBB12
+We will be in touch by the end of September to confirm your participation.
+The form is also available at the following URL: https://goo.gl/forms/APboRINWRvWLOvCY2

-We welcome questions directed to the seminar’s coordinator, Mary Catherine Kinniburgh, at mckinniburgh [at] gmail [dot] com.
+We welcome questions directed to the seminar’s coordinator, Mary Catherine Kinniburgh, at marycatherinekinniburgh [at] nypl [dot] org.